-For so long as any series of debt securities issued under the indenture dated as of May 11, 2005 between the Republic and the trustee ("2005 indenture") ("2005 debt securities") are outstanding, if the Republic certifies to the trustee and to the trustee under the 2005 indenture that a cross-series modification under the indenture is being sought simultaneously with a "2005 indenture reserve matter modification", the 2005 debt securities affected by such 2005 indenture reserve matter modification shall be treated as "series affected by that proposed modification" as that phrase is used in the indenture (as described in the preceding paragraphs); provided, however, that if the Republic seeks a cross-series modification with single aggregated voting, the holders of any series of 2005 debt securities affected by the 2005 indenture reserve matter modification shall have been invited to exchange, convert or substitute such 2005 debt securities for (x) the same new instruments or other consideration as the holders of debt securities of each affected series of debt securities for which consent to the cross-series modification is sought or (y) new instruments or other consideration from an identical menu of instruments or other consideration as the holders of debt securities of each affected series of debt securities for which consent to the cross-series modification is sought.
+For so long as any series of debt securities issued under the indenture dated as of May 11, 2005 between the Republic and the trustee ("2005 indenture") ("2005 debt securities") are outstanding, if the Republic certifies to the trustee and to the trustee under the 2005 indenture that a cross-series modification under the indenture is being sought simultaneously with a "2005 indenture reserve matter modification", the 2005 debt securities affected by such 2005 indenture reserve matter modification shall be treated as "series affected by that proposed modification" as that phrase is used in the indenture (as described in the preceding paragraphs); provided, however, that if the Republic seeks a cross-series modification with single aggregated voting, the holders of any series of 2005 debt securities affected by the 2005 indenture reserve matter modification shall have been invited to exchange, convert or substitute such 2005 debt securities for (x) the same new instruments or other consideration as the holders of debt securities of each affected series of debt securities for which consent to the cross-series modification as the holders of debt securities of each affected series of debt securities for which consent to the cross-series modification is sought or (y) new instruments or other consideration from an identical menu of instruments or other consideration as the holders of debt securities of each affected series of debt securities for which consent to the cross-series modification is sought.
 It is the intention that in such circumstances, the votes of the holders of the affected 2005 debt securities be counted for purposes of the voting thresholds specified in the indenture for the applicable cross-series modification as though those 2005 debt securities had been affected by that cross-series modification although the holders of any bonds will be deemed to have acknowledged and agreed that the effectiveness of any modification, as it relates to the 2005 debt securities, shall be governed exclusively by the terms and conditions of those 2005 debt securities and by the 2005 indenture.